DeSales’ students are immersed in character, forged in experience, and prepared for success.

 Post a Job or Internship on Handshake

 Handshake is your one-stop portal to post job, internship, externship, and on-campus recruitment positions.
-You are also able to connect with students and alumni directly, sign up for our annual career fair, and explore upcoming Career Development events that you may like to attend and/or sponsor.
+You can also connect with students and alumni directly, sign up for our annual career fair, and explore upcoming Career Development events that you may attend and/or sponsor.
 Registration and posting is simple, if you follow the steps below:

 - Go to Handshake